-- o France controls an additional SC in Africa, Algeria, and has an new army there to defend it. - o France's corner position is compromised by the presence of a new British unit, F Gibraltar. - o Britain's need to control the Mid-Atlantic Ocean to link its new Mediterranean possessions with the home islands serves to increase friction between Britain and France. - o A passable Switzerland that is also a SC serves to increase the friction between France and Italy.
+- o France controls an additional SC in Africa, Algeria, and has an new army there to defend it. - o France's corner position is compromised by the presence of a new British unit, F Gibraltar.

+- o Britain's need to control the Mid-Atlantic Ocean to link its new Mediterranean possessions with the home islands serves to increase friction between Britain and France. - o A passable Switzerland that is also a SC serves to increase the friction between France and Italy.
 Additionally, Italy is better able to take the fight to France.

 The bottom line to all of this is that France is more vulnerable in 1900 than it is in Diplomacy.
-Given France's record of superior performance, as discussed earlier in this chapter, increasing its vulnerability should enhance overall play balance between the Great Powers.
+Given the Third Republic's superior performance in Diplomacy games, as discussed earlier in this chapter, increasing France's vulnerability is almost certainly good for overall play balance in 1900.
 Ironically, the fearsome reputation France has established in Diplomacy may be the single greatest handicap the President has to overcome.
-Rumors of France's demise in the 1900 variant should not be exaggerated though.
-When Presidents exercise solid diplomacy and use sound tactics the Third Republic has not only thrived, it has prospered.
+Sadly, many Presidents fail in their charge.
+Results as of this writing have France being eliminated more often than any other Great Power.
+Rumors of France's demise in 1900 should not be exaggerated though.
+If Presidents are able to guide the Third Republic through the difficult early years, a feat that requires shrewd diplomacy and sound tactics, France's inherent strengths often come shining through with impressive end-game results.